iamqiss/Pixelle/messenger/core/connectors/sources/README.md

-# Apache Iggy Connectors - Source
+# Apache Messenger Connectors - Source

 ## Overview

-Source connectors are responsible for ingesting data from external sources into Apache Iggy.
-They provide a way to integrate Apache Iggy with various data sources, such as databases, message queues, or file systems.
+Source connectors are responsible for ingesting data from external sources into Apache Messenger.
+They provide a way to integrate Apache Messenger with various data sources, such as databases, message queues, or file systems.

 The source is represented by the single `Source` trait, which defines the basic interface for all source connectors.
 It provides methods for initializing the source, reading data from it, and closing the source.